 In October 2012, the Company entered into a shared services agreement with NantWorks that provides for ongoing services from NantWorks in areas such as public relations, information technology and cloud services, human resources and administration management, finance and risk management, environmental health and safety, sales and marketing services, facilities, procurement and travel, and corporate development and strategy (the "Shared Services Agreement").
-The Company was billed quarterly for such services at cost, without mark-up or profit for NantWorks, but including reasonable allocations of employee benefits, facilities and other direct or fairly allocated indirect costs that relate to the associates providing the services.
-The Company incurred \$2,214 and \$5,174 of expenses during the years ended December 31, 2018 and 2017, respectively, related to selling, general and administrative services provided to the Company by NantWorks and affiliates, net of services provided to NantWorks and affiliates.
-Additionally, the Company incurred \$356 and \$239 of expenses during the years ended December 31, 2018 and 2017, respectively, related to research and development services provided by NantWorks and its subsidiaries.
+The Company is billed quarterly for such services at cost, without mark-up or profit for NantWorks, but including reasonable allocations of employee benefits, facilities and other direct or fairly allocated indirect costs that relate to the associates providing the services.
+NantHealth also bills NantWorks and affiliates for services such as information technology and cloud services, finance and risk management, and facilities management, on the same basis.
+During the years ended December 31, 2019 and 2018, the Company incurred \$1,318 and \$2,570, respectively, of expenses recognized in to selling, general and administrative expenses for services provided to the Company by NantWorks and affiliates, net of services provided by the Company to NantWorks and affiliates.